SewarYousef/IrisSpeciesClassification/README.md

-# Iris Species Classification project is the “Hello World” of machine learning
+# Iris Species Classification project is the “Hello World” of Machine Learning
-* Iris flower classification is a very popular machine learning project.
-The iris dataset contains three classes of flowers, Versicolor, Setosa, Virginica, and each class contains 4 features, ‘Sepal length’, ‘Sepal width’, ‘Petal length’, ‘Petal width’.
-The aim of the iris flower classification is to predict flowers based on their specific features.
+* Iris flower classification is a very popular Machine Learning project.
+* The iris dataset contains three classes of flowers, Versicolor, Setosa, and Virginica.
+* Each class contains 4 features, ‘Sepal length’, ‘Sepal width’, ‘Petal length’, and ‘Petal width’.
+* The iris flower classification aims to predict flowers based on their specific features.